Documentation status

 - choose the template

-- build the project inputs
+- create the computed distribution and build the project inputs

 Step 7: refine the Prefit model¶